w3f/research/docs/Polkadot/economics/academic-research/validator-selection.md

 * $g_1,g_2,...g_n$: Criteria.
 * $g_i(x)$: Evaluation of alternative x on the $i^{th}$ criterion.
 * $\textbf{g}(x)$: Performance vector of alternative $x$ across $n$ criteria.
-* $x_1, x_2, ..., x_m \in X_L:$ Learning set containing alternatives presented to the decision maker (DM) for ranking.
+* $x_1, x_2, ..., x_m \in X_L:$ Learning set containing alternatives presented to the DM for ranking.
 Note that the index on the alternative is dropped.

 ### Model